thephoeron/LLTHW/book/1-04-0-lists.md

 * (listp (cons 5 nil))
 T
 ```
-If you cons something oneto the empty list, you get the list of that thing.
+If you cons something onto the empty list, you get the list of that thing.

 ```lisp
 * (cons 5 nil)
 (5)
 ```
-In this way, we can exploit the Cons-Cells' ability to contain heterogenous data in order to represent linked lists (or trees, as we'll see later).
+We can exploit the Cons-Cells' ability to contain heterogenous data in order to represent linked lists or trees.

 ```lisp
 * (cons 3 (cons 2 (cons 1 nil)))